A user's guide to the topological Tverberg conjecture: Appendix: some principles of scientific discussion

 I suggest to add that this observation was earlier done by Gromov [26, 2.9.c] and Blagojevi\' c-Frick-Ziegler [13, Lemma 4.1.iii and 4.2] (before the result of Mabillard-Wagner), of which the wide community of topological combinatorics was not aware, and that the codimension 3 restriction of Mabillard-Wagner was considered a serious obstacle before Frick.

 Although this addition justifies that Frick's observation is important, the above sentence is misleading without indicating relations to previous publications.
-Indeed, `the failure of the generalized Van Kampen-Flores theorem when $r\ge6$ is not a prime power' means that
+Indeed, `the failure of the generalized van Kampen--Flores theorem when $r\ge6$ is not a prime power' means that

 {\it there is an almost $r$-embedding of the $k(r-1)$-skeleton of the $(kr+2)(r-1)$-simplex in $\R^{kr}$}.

 `The existence of counter-examples to the topological Tverberg conjecture' means that

 {\it there is an almost $r$-embedding of the $(kr+2)(r-1)$-simplex in $\R^{kr+1}$.}